 24 Jun The Importance of Citation Management

 Ranking highly organically on Google or other search engines is no easy feat.
-However, your website’s rank is incredibly important—research has shown that 72% of people never look past the first pages of search results.
+However, your website’s rank is incredibly important—research has shown that75% of people never look past the first pages of search results.
 If your business is hitting page two or three, it’s likely getting lost in the millions of results that search engines serve in response to a query.
-The search engine’s algorithm determines which results are most relevant to that specific query based on a variety of factors including content, readability, authority, and keyword frequency.
+The search engine’s algorithm determines which results are most relevant to that specific query based on a variety of factors, including content, readability, authority, and keyword frequency.
 Depending on the search terms, physical location can play a role in the rankings as well.
 Experts call this local search.

 What is Local Search?

 Local search refers to cases in which users are looking for a service based in a certain area.
 Examples of local search terms may include “physicians near me,” “pizza in [name of city],” or “accountants in the [name of city] area” – essentially, any query that defines a specific physical location.
 Local search can be an incredibly effective marketing tool for any business with a brick-and-mortar store that serves customers.
 In fact, in 2019, 46% of all Google searches were looking for local information, and 72% of users who conducted a local search visited a store within five miles.

 Practicing local search engine optimization (SEO) can greatly improve search rankings if your business is working to drive customers into your brick-and-mortar location.
 However, keep in mind that local SEO encompasses all the components of general SEO as well as citation management.

 What are Citations?